mantono/tardigrade/README.md

 }
 ```

-More advanced example, here we create a `BlockingGuard` object with which allows us to configure the
+More advanced example, here we create a `BlockingGuard` object which allows us to configure the
 back-off algorithm used (how much the delay should be after each attempt).

 ```kotlin